misterff1/Jc2mp-Join_Leave/README.md

 Join/leave notifier using in-game UI
 ================

-A join/leave system that uses the in-game UI to show player join and player leave messages.
-Until now this was done in the chat, but was not used by most server owners to avoid chat flooding.
+A join/leave notifier that uses the in-game UI to show a popup next to the minimap when a player joins or leaves the server.
+Just place the folder in the scripts folder and load it.
-This system solves that issue and it looks pretty cool too.